 Working with her sons in the early '90s, Laddie helped develop Long Meadow Ranch’s commercial organic vegetable garden.
 She carefully selected varieties of herbs and specialty lettuces that are well-suited to the site.
 She is now working closely with her son, Chris, in producing and marketing the vegetables and flowers produced from the Mayacamas Estate as well as the Rutherford Estate.
-Laddie can be seen every Friday morning at the St. Helena Farmers Market where she sells Long Meadow Ranch’s eggs, beef, vegetable, and flowers from May through October.
+Laddie can be seen every Tuesday morning at the Napa Farmers' Market and every Friday morning at the St. Helena Farmers' Market where she sells Long Meadow Ranch’s eggs, beef, lamb, fruits, vegetables, and flowers from May through October.

 An accomplished horsewoman on the many trails criss-crossing Long Meadow Ranch's Mayacamas Estate, Laddie served as the leader of the Horse Project for the Rutherford 4-H. Currently she is as a member of the Board of Directors and secretary of the St. Helena Farmers Market.

-Chris is a member of the local Rutherford Volunteer Fire Department, having studied geology and fire science at the University of Colorado at Boulder.
-He lives in St. Helena with his wife, Tara, and his Bernese mountain dog, Oliver.
+First and foremost, Chris is a second-generation vintner dedicated to producing elegant, food-friendly artisanal wines.
+He is a member of the local Rutherford Volunteer Fire Department, having studied geology and fire science at the University of Colorado at Boulder, and lives in St. Helena with his wife, Tara, and son, Bodin.

 As the energetic explorer of the meadows and woods, Timmy found many of the artifacts we have discovered on the Ranch.
 Whether he found an antler from a deer, a 100 year old redwood fence post, or an Indian arrowhead, Timmy helped us discover the special nature of the Ranch.
 In honor of the Wappo tribe that originally inhabited the area, Timmy even constructed a teepee in the middle of Long Meadow.

 A partner with his brother, Chris, in the organic vegetable garden, he specialized in the tomatoes, green beans, and beets.
-With his trademark cowboy hat, Timmy charmed customers at the Napa Valley Farmers Market every Friday morning.
+With his trademark cowboy hat, Timmy charmed customers at the St. Helena Farmers' Market every Friday morning.

 Also a member of the Rutherford 4-H, he raised lambs and poultry.
 After a difficult start in the early years of showing his sheep, in 1996 one of Timmy's lambs was the Reserve Grand Champion Crossbred Lamb at the Napa Town and Country Fair.